Slavery in Yemen: Slave trade to Yemen

 The Red Sea slave trade appears to have been established at least in the 1st-century, when enslaved Africans from the Horn of Africa were trafficked across the Red Sea to Arabia and Yemen.

 In the Middle Ages, the majority of slaves appeared to have been of African origin, but there were also enslaved people of other origins, such as Indians, Europeans and Turkish people, as well as an illegal enslavement of Muslim Arabs despite the fact that Islamic rules banned the enslavement of other Muslims.

 A tribute of 1000 slaves were annually sent from the Dahlak Archipelago to Yemen, made up of what appeared to have been Nubian or Ethiopian slaves.

 In the 12th-century, Muhammad al-Idrisi trafficked African children from present day Kenya to Arabia, and a slave trade is confirmed to have taken place from present day Somalia to Aden in Yemen at that point.

 During the 13th-century Indian boys, as well Indian women and girls intended for sex slavery, were trafficked from India to Arabia and to Egypt via Aden.

 In the 13th-century, Ibn al-Mujāwir, traveler in Yemen, recorded a graphic description of the procedures on the slave market of Aden:The slave girl is fumigated with an aromatic smoke, perfumed, adorned and a waist-wrapper fastened round her middle.
 The seller takes her by the hand and walks around the souk [market] with her; he calls out that she is for sale.
 The wicked merchants appear, examining her hands, feet, calves, thighs, navel, chest and breasts.
 He examines her back and measures her buttocks in spans.
 He examines her tongue, teeth, hair and spares no effort.
 If she is wearing clothes, he takes them off; he examines and looks.
 Finally, he casts a direct eye over her vagina and anus, without her having on any covering or veil.
 When he has examined, expressed his approval and bought the slave girl, she remains with him for about ten days.
 When [the buyer] has taken care of her, had his fill, become bored and tired of her and got what he wanted from her, his lust is at an end.
 Zayd, the buyer, says to ʿAmr, the vendor, "Indeed, sir, we have a case to settle in court!"
-So they attend in front of the judge and one makes a claim against the other, [suggesting there is] a defect [in the slave girl].In the 1760s the Yemeni Hadhrami Arab Syarif Abdurrahman Alkadrie mass enslaved other Muslims while raiding coastal Borneo in violation of sharia, before he founded the Pontianak Sultanate.
+So they attend in front of the judge and one makes a claim against the other, [suggesting there is] a defect [in the slave girl].Yemeni Rasulid sources mention that Abyssinian concubines and eunuchs brought to Yemen were Jazli, Amhara and Saharti (Tigrayans).
+Habesha slaves were priced at roughly twice the value of Zanji slaves.